halilozel1903/AndroidBluetoothChatApp/README.md

-# Android Bluetooth Chat App
+# Android Bluetooth Chat 💬 App 📱

 Android Bluetooth Chat application is an application written in Java language. <br>
 It is a project created by synchronizing with chat to learn the Bluetooth structure. <br> <br>

-## What is Bluetooth?
+## What is Bluetooth ⁉️

 ![Screenshot](image.png)